carsten-wenderdel/wildbg/README.md

 * Train a single neural net with one hidden layer via PyTorch and save the result as an ONNX file.
 The net has six outputs for winning/losing 1, 2 or 3 points.
 * Inference of that neural net in Rust via [tract](https://github.com/sonos/tract).

-No neural network is committed to this repository.
-You can find the training progress and early rather weak networks here: https://github.com/carsten-wenderdel/wildbg-training
+An older, weaker neural network is committed to this repository.
+You can find the latest training progress and networks here: https://github.com/carsten-wenderdel/wildbg-training

 #### Topic 2: Backgammon logic
 Currently only cubeless equities and moves are implemented.
 Cubes and cubeful equities are missing.